Meeshkan/cookiecutter-kaggle-kernels/{{ cookiecutter.repo_name }}/README.md

 ## Notebook organization

-- All kernels should have their own folder in `kernels/`.
+All kernels should have their own folder in `kernels/`.

-## Pushing kernels to Kaggle

 Before a kernel with a given folder can be pushed to Kaggle from command-line, it needs the metadata file `kernel-metadata.json` in the same folder.
 You can create it either by running